vmware/vic/docs/vic_installation/vsphere_integrated_containers_installation_prerequ.md

 * Use a trused network for connections between Docker clients and the virtual container hosts.
 * Use a Gigabit connection between the machine on which you run the command line installer and the vCenter Server or ESXi hosts on which you are installing vSphere Integrated Containers. **(TO BE CONFIRMED)**
 * Use a Gigabit connection between vCenter Server and the ESXi hosts, and between the ESXi hosts and the virtual container hosts. **(TO BE CONFIRMED)**
-* Open port 2377 on all ESXi hosts, for communication between the hosts and virtual container hosts.
+* Open outgoing port 2377 on all ESXi hosts, for communication between the hosts and virtual container hosts.
  * For an example of how to open port 2377 on an ESXi host, see [Open an Outgoing Port on ESXi Hosts](open_an_outgoing_port_on_esxi_hosts.md).
  * In test environments, you can disable the firewalls on the ESXi hosts instead of opening port 2377.
 To disable the firewall, log into the ESXi hosts as ```root```, and run the following command:

    ```$ esxcli network firewall set --enabled false```

-* If you use the experimental vSphere Integrated Containers UI to deploy virtual container hosts, you must create a private port group for the virtual container hosts to use.
+* Deployment to a vCenter Server cluster requires a private port group for each virtual container host.
 For instructions about how to create a private port group, see [Create a Private Port Group for Virtual Container Hosts](create_a_private_port_group_for_virtual_container_.md).